mykhailotronovych/fastapi-backend-template/README.md

 codecov.yaml                            # The configuration file for automated testing CI with codecov.io docker-compose.yaml                     # The main configuration file for setting up a multi-container Docker
 ```

-## Final Step

-You can delete these 3 files (or change its content based on your need):
-- `LICENSE.md`
-- `README.md`
-- `backend/README.md`

-Enjoy your development and may your technology be forever useful to everyone 😉🚀🧬

----